aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, agricultural parcels declared as short term coppice were selected from the [Rural Support Service's information on declared fields](#Ch04.02) and rasterised to match inputs.
-Then orchards and shrubs-low forest stands from [Landscape classification](#Ch05.03) were selected (values equal to 420 or 620 were reclassified to value 1, others as 0).
+Then orchards and shrubs-low forest stands from [Landscape classification](#Ch05.03) are selected (values equal to 420 or 620 were reclassified to value 1, others as 0).
 The first layer was then covered over the second.
 Once covered, layer was aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-At the very end, layer was standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.